black-sliver/PopTracker/README.md

 No work has been done for other systems yet.

 ## Version Numbering

 * Major update (X.0.0) may break everything
 * Minor update (0.X.0) may change render output (i.e. window captures break)
 * Revisions (0.0.X) should only fix bugs and add non-breaking features

 ## Plug-Ins

-Currently there is no plug-in interface.
+Currently, there is no plug-in interface.

 If you want to work towards implementing such a system, please check [PLUGIN LICENSE ADDENDUM.md](PLUGIN%20LICENSE%20ADDENDUM.md) for licensing considerations.

 ## User Overrides

 Users can override files from packs by creating a folder with the same file structure as in the pack, named `.../user-override/<pack_uid>` where `...` is any one of `Documents/PopTracker`, `%home%/PopTracker` or `AppPath`.

 ## Portable Mode

 When creating a file called `portable.txt` next to the program (not macos) or next to poptracker **inside** the AppBundle (macos-only), the app runs in portable mode, which changes the default pack folder to be next to the program